 I am the editor of Allan Ramsay’s The Gentle Shepherd (1725; 1729) as the first volume in The Collected Works of Allan Ramsay, which was published by Edinburgh University Press in the Spring of 2022.
 The Collected Works received a grant of £1 million from the Arts and Humanities Research Council.
 The Gentle Shepherd is Ramsay’s best-known work; it went through over 100 printings prior to the 18th century and various versions were staged frequently throughout the UK.
 Ramsay himself is a central figure in laying down the conceptual and institutional ground-work of the Scottish Enlightenment.
 My current understanding of Ramsay’s view of pastoral and his remediation of proverbs and other traditional genres can be found in an essay published in 2018 in The Scottish Literary Review, “‘Hodden-Gray’:Pastoral, Enlightenment Re-Mediation, and The Proverbial Allan Ramsay” and another, “Some Pastoral Improvement in The Gentle Shepherd: Mediation, Remediation, and Minority” (Studies in Scottish Literature, 2021).

 I am also in the early stages of directing a Digital Humanities site on The Beggar’s Opera (1728) by John Gay, an even bigger hit in British eighteenth-century theater and one of the most influential texts in British literature, sparking adaptations from Bertolt Brecht and Kurt Weill’s The Threepenny Opera (1928) to Opera Wonyosi by the Nobel prize-winning author Wole Soyinka (1977) to Stephen Jeffreys’ The Convict’s Opera (2008).
 At the core of the site will be a scholarly edition of The Beggar’s Opera in TEI-XML and MEI-XML that will be enriched by audio and video clips of various performances, a glossary, and contextualizing essays on topics ranging from political satire in the 1720s to ballads and ballad collection in the era.
 There will also be a data-driven project mapping editions and performances over space and time, which inquires into the relationship between the stage and the page.
 The site aims to be a proof-of-concept for others interested in bringing musical theater into a digital environment.
-My collaborators and I have now posted the pilot site, and we are hoping for an official launch in Fall of 2023.
+My collaborators and I have now posted the pilot site.

 Many of my scholarly interests coalesced in Ballad Collection, Lyric, and the Canon: The Call of the Popular from The Restoration to the New Criticism (University of Pennsylvania Press, 2007).
 Focusing on the motives behind and the effects of the sustained interest by elite British writers in popular songs, it revises historicist accounts of the establishment of what we know now as the canon of English literature.
 While ballads allow elite authors to draw tendentious distinctions between high and low and idealize both the folk and the literary, they also use ballads to imagine a common world in opposition to modes of literary commodification and the overpowering of readerly agency.
 Among the figures I consider and continue to be interested in are better-known authors such as John Gay, Joseph Addison, William Wordsworth, William Blake, and Felicia Hemans, as well as lesser-known figures like Thomas D’Urfey, Allan Ramsay, eighteenth-century Shakespeare scholars and progressive educational theorists in the early twentieth century.
 Tracing the appropriation of ballads by elite authors puts me into touch with other topics that interest me, including nationalism, lyric, the history of English as a discipline, and the relationship between literary form and history.

-Since the publication of my book, I have continued to work on the relationship between elite literature and popular song during the Long Eighteenth Century, contributing to The Edinburgh Companion to Scottish Romanticism (Edinburgh University Press, 2011) and Ballads and Broadsides in Britain, 1500-1800 (Ashgate, 2010), among other texts.
+Since the publication of my book, I have continued to work on the relationship between elite literature and various forms of the vernacuar during the Long Eighteenth Century, contributing to The Edinburgh Companion to Scottish Romanticism (Edinburgh University Press, 2011), Ballads and Broadsides in Britain, 1500-1800 (Ashgate, 2010), and A Companion to Scottish Literature (Wiley-Blackwell, 2024)

 A pre-history of sorts to the history of value I attempt to narrate in my current book project can be found in an article recently published in The Scottish Literary Review, Spring/Summer 2012 “Second-Sighted Scot: Allan Ramsay and the South Sea Bubble.”